KTH-Nek5000/BO_GP/README.md

 #---------------
 # pgTBL_optim  |
 #---------------

 Bayesian optimization based on Gaussian processes for TBL with non-zero pressure gradient.
 Linne' FLOW Centre, KTH Mechanics, KTH, Sweden

 #list of included files and folders:

+ - /gpOptim/  Bayesian optimization based on Gaussian processes
+   -
+ - /OFpre/    Creating yTopParams.in using the latest parameter sample
+   - main_pre.py
  - /OFcase/   OpenFOAM case

- - /OFpp/      Post-processing the results of OpenFOAM
+ - /OFpost/   Post-processing the results (latestTime) of OpenFOAM to extract the response
- - /gp_optim/  Bayesian optimization based on Gaussian processes

 # Requirements:
 1. python3 (+numpy, matplotlib)